Uncertainty quantification and multi-stage variable selection for personalized treatment regimes: Simulation study

-\subsection{Second Experiment}
+\subsection{Second experiment}

-In the second experiment, we set $\mathcal{A}_1=\mathcal{A}_2=\{0,1,\ldots,T-1\}$ and we consider four simulation scenarios, defined by varying the number of treatments $T\in\{4,8\}$ and the number of observations $n \in \{200, 400\}$.
-For this part, the number $k$ of individual covariates is fixed equal to 10, and the data are generated with $\rho^* = 0.6$.
-Similarly to \eqref{eq:dgp1}, a data generating process for synthetic data consisting of stage-specific covariates $\bm{z}_{ij}$, treatments $a_{ij}$, and stage-specific payoffs $y_{ij}$, is defined by means of the following chain of conditional distributions:
+In the second experiment, we set $\mathcal{A}_1 = \mathcal{A}_2 = \{0, 1, \ldots, T - 1\}$ and consider four simulation scenarios, defined by varying the number of treatments, $T \in \{4, 8\}$, and the sample size, $n \in \{200, 400\}$.
+Here, the number of individual covariates is fixed at $k = 10$, and data are generated with $\rho^* = 0.6$ using a data-generating process similar to that of the first experiment, as described in Appendix \ref{sec:dgp2}.
+Given that the number of main effects is $k = 10$ and that $d_1=T(k+1)$ and $d_2=(2T-1)(k+1)$, we have $(d_1, d_2) = (44, 77)$ when $T = 4$ and $(d_1, d_2) = (88,165)$ when $T = 8$.
+All scenarios considered in this experiment fall within the regime where $n > d_2$.
+For each scenario, we independently generate 100 datasets.
+AOWL is excluded from this second experiment because the \texttt{DTRlearn2} R package only supports data with binary treatments.